 As the number of farm and rural breweries has grown, I’ve recently gotten several inquiries about whether rural breweries have increased in popularity in recent years.
 In absolute terms, the answer is an unqualified yes, but that answer is fairly unsatisfying, since breweries have simply increased everywhere.
 So prompted by a sharp question on Twitter, I decided to look at the number of breweries based on the population of various places over time.

 To do this, I’m using the Census Bureau’s data on urbanized areas and clusters.
 Urbanized areas are regions of 50,000 people or more, and urban clusters run from 2,500 to 50,000 people.
 Anything else is considered outside an “urban” area – so this definition of rural will include small towns less than 2,500 people that aren’t associated with a larger urban area.
-(The U.S. Census Bureau has a fun story map series to illustrate these definitions.)

 (MORE: Number of U.S. Breweries)